calinux-py/EphemeralRMM/readme.md

 - **Device Enrollment**: Easily enroll new devices to the network using the `/enroll-device` command.
 - **Device Listing**: View all enrolled devices and their details using the `/device-list` command.
 - **Status Check**: Remotely check the status of any enrolled device with the `/check-status` command.
-- **Discord Shell**: Execute PowerShell commands directly from Discord using the `/run` command.
+- **Discord Shell**: Execute Terminal (CMD) commands directly from Discord using the `/run` command.
 Return the output back to you in Discord.
 - **Guided Enrollment**: Step-by-step instructions for enrolling a new device via the `/howto-enroll` command.

 [<img src="https://github.com/calinux-py/Ephemeral/blob/main/Ephemeral/config/eph.png?raw=true" alt="Ephemeral Logo" width="41%">](https://github.com/calinux-py/Ephemeral)